Long-Range Corrections: Coriolis, Spin Drift, Ranging Methods

 Last updated:

 Ranging is the prerequisite to all other corrections.
-A firing solution for 800 metres applied to an actual target at 850 metres places the bullet 12 centimetres low at that distance for a typical .308 Win load.
-Modern military and law enforcement snipers range with laser rangefinders, mil-dot reticle estimation, or ballistic fire control systems; forensic examiners face the reverse problem of inferring range from scene evidence.
-This topic covers how the corrections are calculated, how military and police fire control systems implement them, and how a forensic examiner accounts for their presence or absence in reconstructing a long-range shot.
+A firing solution for 800 metres applied to an actual target at 850 metres places the bullet 12 centimetres low.
+This topic covers how the corrections are calculated, how fire control systems implement them, and how a forensic examiner accounts for them in reconstructing a long-range shot, ultimately feeding into the bullet trajectory and scene reconstruction workflow.

 In Southern Hemisphere jurisdictions, the Coriolis horizontal deflection is to the left.
 A reconstruction conducted in South Africa (approximately 30 degrees South), Australia (20-38 degrees South), or New Zealand (36-46 degrees South) must apply the sign convention accordingly.
 ENFSI member-state laboratories in Northern European jurisdictions (Sweden, Finland, Norway, approximately 55-70 degrees North) apply the largest Coriolis corrections in routine police sniper casework; the Swedish National Forensic Centre (NFC) and the Norwegian Police Directorate's forensic unit both include Coriolis correction in their standard trajectory report template.